 Don’t Let Yourself Go Hungry

-Your body needs the energy to perform even the simplest of tasks, so when you don’t give it enough food, it starts storing fat cells to save up on calories for future use.
-This makes gaining weight very difficult since old fat cells won’t simply disappear overnight just because of a few skipped meals.
-So try and eat three healthy and balanced meals every day and avoid stressing yourself out about gaining weight.
-Focus on staying healthy instead of just trying to put on weight since that will only cause unfavorable health conditions in the long run.
+Your body needs the energy to perform even the simplest of tasks.
+So try and eat three healthy and balanced meals every day and don’t go more than 5 waking hours or so without eating.
+Avoid stressing yourself out too much about gaining weight.
+Focus on staying healthy instead of just trying to increase the number on the scale.